rwbutler/FlexibleRowHeightGridLayout/README.md

     <img width="414" height="438" src="https://github.com/rwbutler/FlexibleRowHeightGridLayout/raw/master/docs/images/flexible-row-heights.png" alt="Illustration of flexible row heights">
 </div>

-To learn more about how to use FlexibleRowHeightGridLayout make use of the table of contents below:
+To learn more about how to use FlexibleRowHeightGridLayout take a look at the [blog post](https://medium.com/@rwbutler/accessible-uicollectionviews-with-dynamic-type-and-self-sizing-cells-b06330c14c4c) or make use of the table of contents below:

 - [Features](#features)
 - [Requirements](#requirements)